Frequently Asked Questions

 What to do if you are worried about medical stuff

 You may have a mental or physical health condition such as Post Traumatic Stress (PTSD) or depression, or a mobility problem that affects you.
-And you may be worried that symptoms such as a nervous tic, or forgetfulness, or panic attacks may be a problem when you are with your one-to-one match.
+And you may be worried that symptoms such as a nervous tic, or forgetfulness, or panic attacks may be a problem when you are spending time with people.
 You might feel self-conscious or embarrassed about your symptoms.

-But do let the other person know about situations that make you feel uneasy.
-For example, if you don’t like noisy, crowded places such as busy cafes and bars – let your match know so that you can both meet in a quieter place, such as a park.
+But do let the people know about situations that make you feel uneasy.
+For example, if you don’t like noisy, crowded places such as busy cafes and bars – let people know so that you can arrange to meet up in a quieter place, such as a park.

 People usually really like to talk about their home and background and culture, even if there are painful memories.
 Don’t feel too nervous or worried about talking about the differences between life here and life in someone’s home country.
 It could be a really interesting topic of conversation for both of you.